 Many of our students would not be able to express that they are suffering from symptoms.
 It is the staff working with them who will monitor each student.
 If a student begins to present with symptoms such as:

 They will be moved to the medical room with a member of staff wearing appropriate PPE whilst their parent/carer is phoned to collect them.
 The student should self-isolate for 10 days and arrange to have a PCR test.

 If your child has a cold and you would normally send them in to school, you should continue to send them in to school.
 If they have a cold and are too unwell to attend school, you must notify the school each day that your child is not in school.

-If your child has COVID-19 symptoms, you must self-isolate, arrange to have a test, and notify the school.
+If your child has COVID-19 symptoms, they must self-isolate, arrange to have a test, and notify the school.

 Will there be staggered start and finish times?

 Unfortunately we are not in a position to do this because of the nature of how our students are grouped and transported it wouldn't be possible.

 Will my child be safe in school?